 The Sonic SX could be used as a recreational vehicle on air “tracks”, airspace dedicated to riding your flying jet bike.
 These would be quite noisy because of the jet engines, so an old airport or a remote area would be preferred for these tracks.
 Eventually these vehicles could be used to create racing events (I imagine that’s a thing Red Bull would be interested in) and maybe one day could be used to travel between cities.
 In the short term, prototypes will probably be developed by the military and we’ll likely see a version in new Mad Max movies!

-First, I would like to thank Franky Zapata, who inspired me with his creativity and resourcefulness.
-The Sonic SX concept was developed in collaboration with Aaron Hughes, an industrial designer based in Salt Lake City, USA.
+The Sonic SX concept was imagined in May 2016 by Charles Bombardier in collaboration with Franky Zapata, who inspired him with his creativity and resourcefulness.
+Moreover, the Sonic SX concept was designed by Aaron Hughes, an industrial designer based in Salt Lake City, USA.
 Aaron graduated in design from the College of Creative Studies and founded his own company, named Hughes Studios.
 He also created the renderings of the Tracksider and Motosub concepts.